Skip to content

 def matches(self, resource_identifier: str) -> bool:

-"""Check if pattern matches a resource identifier.
+"""Check if connector matches a resource identifier.

 Args: